 Standard woodworking tools can be used.
 You may have to use a lower speed with your router or planer/jointer to prevent “gumming up” of the router bit or the planer/jointer knives.
 Carbide tipped bits and blades are recommended.
 Always use tools according to manufacturer’s instructions, and wear protective clothing and safety glasses for your safety.

 The weight of this product is comparable to Oak lumber.

-Virtually any deck design can be built using Our plastic lumber, while keeping in mind the below guidelines:
+Virtually any deck design can be built using Plastic Lumber Yard plastic lumber boards, while keeping in mind the below guidelines:

 1) Board Length

 Plastic Lumber Yard plastic lumber will expand and contract along its length, similar to vinyl siding, with temperature changes It is recommended that the deck boards should not exceed 16’ in length.